A career in social work is one in which you have to balance diplomacy, advocacy and the law to support and protect vulnerable groups in our society.

-A common alternative to A Levels – especially for those who left school without them – is the Access to Higher Education Diploma.
-This qualification has been developed with adults wanting to return to education in mind.
+A common alternative to A Levels is the Access to Higher Education Diploma.

 Because of the specialist knowledge required to be an effective social worker, there is a dedicated Access to HE Diploma available.

-During your studies you will cover sociology, psychology as well as specific elements surrounding social work.
+This is a social work Access course, and during your studies, you will cover sociology, psychology as well as specific elements surrounding social work.

 You will also learn about academic writing skills and how to structure assignments.

-By the time you have completed the diploma you will have a firm grasp of all the key principles and will be able to advance towards degree level study.
+By the time you have completed the social work Access course, you will have a firm grasp of all the key principles and will be able to advance towards degree level study.

-Access to HE Diplomas are developed in partnership with universities, so the content is up to date and reflects the material covered at university.
+Access to HE Diplomas are developed in partnership with universities, so the social work Access course content is up to date and reflects the material covered at university.

 If you opt to take the Access to Higher Education route into university, you don’t need to study for any other qualification.
 Providing you meet any other course requirements.

-The diploma will give you everything you need to know.
+The social work Access diploma will give you everything you need to know.
 You can also qualify within a year – although you have up to two years if you need it.

 The added benefit of studying an Access to HE Diploma (or any course) online is you can start right away.
-There’s no term start dates.
+There are no term start dates.